johanbrandhorst/blog/content/post/plugin-versioning.md

 tags: ["protobuf", "grpc", "buf", "go", "modules"]
 ---

+## Update on Go 1.24 tool dependencies

+Go 1.24 introduced the `-tool` flag to `go get` and the `tool` stanza to `go.mod`.
+This makes tool dependencies an excellent way to manage protobuf plugins.
+I have rewritten this post with that in mind.

 ## Background

 When working with Protobuf and gRPC, one of the first things that you as a